ishtms/algorithms_practice/convert_num_to_string/readme.md

 # 12311 should return twelve thousand three hundred eleven
 # 2,002,234 should return Two million two thousand two hundred thirty four

-# Upto the limit of an signed integer
+# Up to the limit of an signed integer